kgubaev/thermodynamic-alloy-ontology/README.md

 ## Experimental process

-First block is a PMDcore-based physical experiment.
+First block is PMDcore-based physical experiment.
 Dashed properties are not used and are added for illustration purposes.
 The attached legend is valid for all provided figures.

 ![exp_full](https://github.com/user-attachments/assets/4b09416b-1025-4f30-8d3a-abad019383ff)

 ## Simulation process

-Next block is simulation process, which involves input and output as information content entities simulating the physical material and its properties (both qualities and dispositions from BFO-2020 perspective).
+Next block is simulation process, which involves input and output as information content entities simulating the physical material and its properties (both qualities and dispositions in BFO-2020 perspective).
 Each simulation process takes one set of input parameters and provides one output value (of the corresponding property).

 ![Screenshot 2024-09-23 103607](https://github.com/user-attachments/assets/64276803-131f-4d4e-bccd-5dfce54173e7)

 ## Simulation Plan

-The last block contains The simulation plan which contains all processes along with their values of input paramages(Qualities in BFO sense) and outputs (Dispositions in BFO sense.
-As well provides "explaination" of the calclated property, by relating it to free energy.
+The last block adds the simulation plan which contains all processes along with their values of input paramages (qualities in BFO sense) and outputs (dispositions in BFO sense).
+As well provides "explanation" of the calculated property, by relating it to free energy.
 Desired input and output of the simulation plan provide basis for prospective data linking of the simulation results, as you can see in SPARQL query section.

 ![Screenshot 2024-09-23 095239](https://github.com/user-attachments/assets/8c863c48-ddc4-495d-a526-ab5eba1ef4c3)

 # Patterns used in ontology

-Scalar value specification tells us that certain quantity has measure and unit:
+Scalar value specification tells us that certain quantity has measured value and unit:

 ![Screenshot 2024-09-23 095559](https://github.com/user-attachments/assets/66c2472a-0562-44d7-b76f-301b25af4bc6)

-Definitions of simulated entities (subclass of IAO:data item)
+Definitions of simulated entities (subclass of iao:datum)

 ![Screenshot 2024-09-23 095456](https://github.com/user-attachments/assets/c64ba0b3-a8cb-417d-b6fa-cb91cdb63201)

-Parametric dimension explains ranges of parameters involved in simulations (corresponding to thermodynamic conditions), And allows for calculating the intersections :
+Parametric dimension contains ranges of parameters involved in simulations (corresponding to thermodynamic conditions) and the amount of points in each dimension.
+This allows for calculating the intersections among ranges of parameters and the ability to perform derivation.

 ![Screenshot 2024-09-23 095545](https://github.com/user-attachments/assets/7cf1801a-dd61-4f89-be92-f28928b9de8c)

 Relation to free energy allows for connecting different properties with each other.
-It does not provide the exact formula however it shows the possibility of deriving one simulation result from another.
+It does not provide the exact formula, however it shows the possibility of deriving one simulation result from another.

 See example for bulk modulus:
 ![Screenshot 2024-09-23 095329](https://github.com/user-attachments/assets/e21f2edc-8e4e-4446-a1da-c26568539e33)